 Umesh is a freelance writer contributing his creative writings on varied subjects in various sites and portals in the internet.

-Sound is a form of energy.
+Energy exists in many forms like light, heat, falling water, blowing wind, moving object etc. Sound is also a form of energy.
 We all are well aware of the various sounds which surround us.
 How do you feel when there is no sound around?
 We are accustomed to hearing so many sounds that it is interesting to find out what would we feel when there is no sound.
 It would definitely be something unusual if there is no sound around.
 However, some people like that situation called the pin drop silence.
 In general, we all will be hearing some sound feeble or loud everywhere.
 That is a part of our lives.
 In this article, we will learn about sound, its characteristics, how it travels, and things like that.

 How do we hear